dudeperf3ct/dudeperf3ct.github.io/_posts/2019-02-08-Federated-Learning-and-Privacy.md

 Differential privacy techniques can be used in which each client adds a carefully calibrated amount of noise to their update to  mask their contribution to the learned model.
 To avoid the disaster like Netflix join, differential privacy formalizes the idea that any query to database should not reveal any hints whether one person is present in dataset and what their data is.
 There are lot many techniques such as Randomized Response, Lapalace mechanism and [RAPPOR](https://github.com/google/rappor/).
 In short, in Differential Privacy, privacy is guaranteed by the noise added to the answers.

-Here is the algorithm from [paper](https://arxiv.org/pdf/1607.00133.pdf) for SGD,
+Here is Differential Privacy algorithm from [paper](https://arxiv.org/pdf/1607.00133.pdf) for SGD,

 <p align="center">
 <img src='/images/fl/dp.png' width="50%"/>